-Of the 157 recommendations issued to TTC, 84 are considered high-priority recommendations where a significant potential for savings, or health and safety risks, or
+Of the 157 recommendations issued to TTC, 84 are considered high-priority recommendations where a significant potential for savings, or health and safety risks, or risks to the City's reputation are involved.
+In addition, recommendations that have remained outstanding for over five years are also considered high priority.

-&lt;sup>1 The Auditor General's system is updated on a continuous basis by management.
+1 The Auditor General's system is updated on a continuous basis by management.
 Recommendations reported as fully implemented after August 4, 2021 are still included in this column.